The Importance Of Mental Health For Aging Well

 In that respect, mental health is just one part of overall health.
 It is well-established that poor mental health, including mental illness, can lead to negative physical health consequences.
 Depression and anxiety often lead to an increased level of fatigue, increased risk of suicide, lower levels of physical activity, substance abuse, and many other physical symptoms.
 Likewise, people suffering from physical health issues and illnesses often see their mental health deteriorate.
 The two are inextricably linked, and neglecting one can have a negative effect on the other, and vice versa.
 Therefore, it makes good sense in your quest to age well to ensure that you not only address physical health risks and problems, preventatively and proactively, alongside mental health problems, with equal energy and focus.

-Today, there are many common health problems that afflict children and adults of all ages.
-These are not necessarily any more likely at older age than they are among younger adults, and are therefore not considered age-related mental health problems.
+Today, many common health problems afflict children and adults of all ages.
+These are not necessarily any more likely at an older age than among younger adults and are therefore not considered age-related mental health problems.
 Nevertheless, older adults still need to contend with and address these problems in order to ensure optimal mental health for aging well.
 Common mental health problems include:

 - Anxiety or panic disorder